mgcooper/graceGapFill/README.md

 This repo is an implementation of the GRACE gap-filling algorithm in the reference below.

-The example run script distributed with that repo was repackaged into a function in util/fillGrace.m
+The example run script distributed with that repo was repackaged into a function graceGapFill.m

+The actual algorithm (and original code) is in code/.

 Some of the original code was reformatted to read easier and some comments were added.